-Introduction to K-12 Teaching as a Profession (CIS) CTECH RPS & U. of M. С 0THT1C Prerequisite: none Concurrent Honors course Credit: 1.0/Sem J M Grades: 11, 12 Enrollment Length: Sem IVI
+CTECH RPS & U. of M. С

+J

+Enrollment Length: Sem M

+CTECH Concurrent Enrollment Concurrent Honors course Credit: 1.0/Sem

-- This course meets for two class periods for one semester. - Students are eligible for the service learning experience transcript certification. - Students registering for this course may also register for English IV: Professional Literacy @ CTECH (01RPLC, p35) and complete a 0.5 credit of Independent study English IV embedded into and aligned with this course. - College credit from University of Minnesota (2 college credits) are awarded.
+- This course meets for two class periods for one semester. - Students are eligible for the service learning experience transcript certification. - College credit from University of Minnesota (2 college credits) are awarded.